A two-site Kitaev chain in a two-dimensional electron gas: Introduction

 \section{Introduction}

 Superconductor-semiconductor hybrid systems have been intensively investigated as a potential platform to engineer topologically protected Majorana bound states (MBSs).
-In particular, significant efforts have been dedicated to the study of one-dimensional (1D) systems coupled to s-wave superconductors~\cite{Lutchyn_PRL_2010, Oreg_PRL_2010,Prada2020}.
+In particular, significant efforts have been dedicated to studying one-dimensional systems coupled to s-wave superconductors~\cite{Lutchyn_PRL_2010, Oreg_PRL_2010,Prada2020}.
 However, uncontrolled microscopic variations in hybrid devices have complicated the study of MBSs~\cite{CX_ABS_MBS_2017,Vuik_quasi_Majorana_scipost_2019,Pan_Physical_mechanism_PRR_2020}.
 A potential way to mitigate the effects of disorder, is to create a Kitaev chain~\cite{Kitaev2001} using an array of quantum dots~(QDs) with controllable couplings~\cite{DasSarma2012, Leijnse2012, Fulga2013}.
 In fact, a chain consisting of only two~QDs, while not topologically protected, is sufficient to create localized MBSs~\cite{Leijnse2012}.
-These so-called ``poor man's Majoranas" have recently been realized in nanowires~\cite{Dvir2023}, and this new experimental approach to engineer MBSs has led to proposals~\cite{Gabor2020, Boross2023, Liu2023b, tsintzis2023} to study non-Abelian statistics by fusing or braiding MBSs in multiple two-site chains.
+These so-called ``poor man's Majoranas" have recently been realized in nanowires~\cite{Dvir2023}, which has led to proposals~\cite{Gabor2020, Boross2023, Liu2023b, tsintzis2023} to study non-Abelian statistics by fusing or braiding MBSs in multiple two-site chains.
 However, in order to perform these studies, and move towards a Majorana-based qubit with integrated readout and control, it is vital to have a scalable and flexible 2D architecture.